BeTomorrow/micro-observables/README.md

 ```

 #### WritableObservable.update(updater: (value) => newValue)
 Convenient method to modify the value contained by the observable, using the currentValue.
+It is equivalent to `observable.set(updater(observable.get()))`.
 This is especially useful to work with collections or to increment values for example.

 ```ts
 import { List } from "immutable";